Preserve lemon slices in ice for a deliciously cool addition to water. Lemon ice cubes are a great thing to keep on hand.

 It’s a commonly known fact that drinking water instead of other beverages is less expensive and healthier than many other options.
 Water is essential to life.
 And too few of us are as hydrated as we could be.

 One thing to make water a little more exciting is to add a slice of lemon.
 Not only does it brighten up the glass, but it also gives a refreshing sparkle to the taste.

-However, a new tip I learned from my farmer was to make lemon ice cubes.
-I suppose they aren’t really cubes, they are lemon cylinders, but go with me on this.
+I suppose they aren’t really cubes, they are lemon pucks, but go with me on this.

 Whenever you want a glass of water with lemon, just add a lemon cube to your glass or pitcher.
 As the ice melts, the lemon will flavor your water.
 Easy peasy.

 You can do this with other citrus fruit as well: oranges, limes, grapefruits, and mandarins!
 Your spa water will be next level this summer.

 This post was originally published on March 7, 2012.
 It has been updated for content and clarity, 2020.